A young Eddie Blake, on the cover of Before Watchmen: Minutemen #2.

 Cerebus Syndrome: The first issues have some really funny moments.
 The latter issues are noticeably darker.

-Coat, Hat, Mask: The nature of Ursula's costume, though whether it's a full redesign or simply her original costume before Lawrence made her over into something more sellable.
+Coat, Hat, Mask: The nature of Ursula's costume, though whether it's a full redesign or simply her original costume before Lawrence made her over into something more sellable is debatable.

 Combat Stilettos: Sally has them, until her Let's Get Dangerous moment.
 Silhouette's silhouette had the appearance of them, as it was Juxtaposed with a cover of Vogue which she appeared on, implying a fashion motif, but upon getting into a fight reveals that they're regular boots.